Calculated based on number of publications stored in Pure and citations from Scopus

 Dr Feo is a Senior Research Fellow of the Flinders University College of Nursing and Health Sciences.
 She completed her PhD in Psychology at the University of Adelaide in 2012.
 She has worked previously as an Evaluation Officer at Relationships Australia South Australia (2012-2015) and as a Postdoctoral Research Fellow at the University of Adelaide (2015-2018).

-Since beginning work in academia in 2015, Rebecca has achieved national and international recognition for her research on the role of caregiving relationships in ensuring high-quality care delivery.
-Specifically, Rebecca leads original research on how healthcare, in peer, professional, and family settings, is achieved through care provider-recipient relationships.
-Her research expertise impacts two key areas:
+Since beginning work in academia in 2015, Dr Feo has achieved national and international recognition for her research on the role of caregiving relationships in ensuring high-quality care delivery.
+Dr Feo leads original research on how healthcare, in peer, professional, and family settings, is achieved through care provider-recipient relationships.
+Her research expertise is specifically around the relational aspects of fundamental care (the care required by everyone regardless of clinical condition or care setting).

-From 2015-2021, Rebecca was the Executive Officer of the International Learning Collaborative (ILC), a member-based organisation dedicated to elevating the standard of fundamental care globally.
+From 2015-2021, Dr Feo was the Executive Officer of the International Learning Collaborative (ILC), a member-based organisation dedicated to elevating the standard of fundamental care globally.
+She is now a member of the ILC's Strategy and Policy Forum.
 Her work continues to involve collaborations with ILC members from around the globe.

 Research Expertise

 Fundamental care.
-Rebecca designed and now leads a program of work on how fundamental care delivery can be enhanced through nurse-patient relationships.
-This work focuses on how to conceptualise and measure the complexity of nurse-patient relationships.
-Rebecca’s work has identified and will reconcile a dissonance in the literature between the perceived importance of the relationship and the rigour with which it is articulated and evaluated.
+Dr Feo designed and now leads a program of work on how fundamental care delivery can be enhanced through care provider-patient relationships.
+This work focuses on how to conceptualise and measure the complexity of these relationships and to identify and test evidence-based best practice strategies for developing and maintaining relationships across a variety of care contexts.

-Methodological expertise: Rebecca has extensive experience and expertise in qualitative research approaches, including Conversation Analysis, Discourse Analysis and Thematic Analysis; and scoping reviews.
+Methodological expertise: Dr Feo has extensive experience and expertise in qualitative research research design and review methodology.
+Specific expertise includes:

 Education/Academic qualification